moerabaya/react-architecture/README.md

 ### Tools used
 - Styled-components: Lets us write actual CSS in JavaScript.
 - Custom hook: To retreive data from server without client requests.

+# Code splitting
+Code splitting is the splitting of code into various bundles or components which can then be loaded on demand or in parallel.
+As an application grows in complexity or is maintained, CSS and JavaScripts files or bundles grow in byte size, especially as the number and size of included third-party libraries increases.